theimowski/master-thesis/docs/section-paradigms.md

 It is extremely easy to define new, more specific functions that partially match on the multi-argument ones, without compromising any property of the curried function.

 In listing {{funcurrying}} a standard `add` function is defined (lines 1-2).
-It takes two parameters (`a` and `b`), adds them together and returns the result of addition (F# compiler infers following type signature: `int -> int -> int`).
+It takes two parameters (`a` and `b`), adds them together and returns the result of addition (F# compiler infers following the arguments to be of type `int`).
 Then in lines 4-5 another function `add5` is defined, which partially applies on `add` function, by applying only the first argument (`x` with value 5).
-In result, `add5` gets inferred by the compiler to be of type `int -> int`, because it applied only the first argument to `add` and now needs yet one more argument to evaluate the sum.
+In result, `add5` is an unary function which takes a single `int` parameter, as only the first argument to `add` was applied and yet one more argument to evaluate the sum is needed.
 Line 7 presents how `add5` can be invoked with a single parameter.
+Functions in F# are **curried by default**, hence following type signature for `add`: `int -> int -> int` means that the function can be invoked both with all arguments (`add 2 2`) and with a single argument (`add 5`).
+While the first case evaluates to an ordinary `int` value, invocation in the latter case returns another function of type `int -> int`.
+F# allows also for defining functions, which take multiple arguments in form of a tuple - such functions are not curried, since creation of a tuple requires all arguments to be given (example of such function is analogous `addNoCurry` in listing {{funcurrying}}).
+The concept is more accurately illustrated in {{{petricek2009real}}}.

 ```xxx
 {FSharp]{Currying}{funcurrying}